driverpt/driverpt.github.io/_posts/2020-06-02-tips-for-mvp.md

 ```

 Next Criteria would be to carefully analyze which Frameworks are you going to use.
 For example, I’ve developed 2 MVP’s using Kotlin + Spring Boot (JVM).
 Spring Ecosystem brings a whole lot of value out-of-the-box, you can very easily create an REST API + ORM (Hibernate).
 As a side note, there’s been a lot of buzz regarding ORM’s, especially Hibernate.
-Best advice i can give you about that is Don’t try to develop your own Framework, **YOU WANT TO FOCUS ON YOUR BUSINESS LOGIC**.
+Best advice i can give you about that is: Don’t try to develop your own Framework, **YOU WANT TO FOCUS ON YOUR BUSINESS LOGIC**.
 Remember, The Business Case is what will bring you money, not Tech Stack, so again. **DON’T BE RELIGIOUS**.

 ```
 Lesson #3: Focus on your Business Logic, not technicalities.